yowainwright/yowainwright/README.md

 ---

-## Talks, mentorship
+## Talks, learning, teaching

-I love to talk about code!
-I enjoy learning and/or mentoring engineers I work closely with.
+I love to talk about code.
+Whether I'm learning, teaching, or getting stooped by a problem simple or hard, I love it all!
 I've [done one talk at JS.LA](https://www.youtube.com/watch?v=8YQ8BGSOsyE).
 Keeping things simple on all levels is important to me.